 Step 1 - Recruitment

 The power in any grassroots group is a function of the raw numbers of people who are involved.
-A community group of 500 people is stronger than a group of 5.
+A community outreach group of 500 people is stronger than a group of 5.
 However, if we mine into that a bit further we can see that the level of engagement of those activists is a significant factor also.
 If you have 500 people who signed a petition but not actively involved then that may not be as powerful as 5 committed individuals who are spreading the message about their cause and lobbying local politicians.
 In other words, thinking about recruitment of grassroots activists is essential early on.
 Recruitment can best be done face-to-face in the community at events, on-street, or through door knocking.
 There are also ways to recruit online through signup forms on websites or opt-in to SMS lists that can be promoted on social media.
 Of course, getting people to follow a social media account that fronts the group is another way to build, attract and retain an audience of supporters.
 Setting targets for your organization in terms of recruitment is a great first step and can help to benchmark your efforts.

 Let’s say with the example from earlier, the the town planning group target to have 200 signatures on a petition but also to recruit 20 active volunteers to organize events, run social media, and do fundraising.
 In this way you have a goal to chase and you are gaining access to new skills and talents in your organization all the time.
 The distinction between passive supporters and active volunteers is one that can be understood with the ‘ladder of engagement’, a concept that sees grassroots members on a ladder from passive supporters [like those who have signed a petition], all the way up to leadership in the group [at the top of the ladder].
 Check out our ladder of engagement explainer here.
 Once people have taken an initial step to support the group it is then up to the groups leadership to start moving those people up the ladder of engagement.
 Steps in the ladder might include sharing a post on social media, organizing an event, donating to the cause, managing a social media account, and so on.
 The ladder of engagement makes recruitment of new supporters highly valuable because recruitment doesn’t end up in a large group of people in the background passively supporting you, but in active grassroots members who are shaping the group themselves and being given a role in its development.